teamniteo/handbook/5_People/profit-sharing.md

 Profit is distributed at the end of each quarter, based on the performance of the company.
 We believe in donating to good causes and reserve 10% of this profit with the hope of making a big impact upon them.
 The remaining percentage of the profit is split three-ways (30% per part) based on how we perceive time: the past, the present and the future.

-The profit will only be paid-out if cash reserves are high enough to cover 12 months of salaries and regular expenses.
-Just in case we lose our primary revenue stream and need to rely on the reserves.
+The profit is paid-out if cash reserves are high enough to cover 12 months of expenses.
+One month of expenses is a 3-month average of salaries times 1.3 to include other expenses while keeping it simple.

 ### Past